 Utah Boat Bill of Sale Requirements

 You can use the same state-issued form as a bill of sale for vessels.
 The same rules also apply when it comes to handwritten or typed bills of sale.
-As an alternative, you can also find a template online, if you prefer.
-However, all bills of sale must contain the following criteria:
+A boat bill of sale must contain the following:

 - The names, contact information, and signature of the buyer and seller